Catarinaperiquito/Google-Data-Analytics---Cyclistic-Case-Study/README.md

 max(all_trips$ride_length)
 min(all_trips$ride_length)
 ```
 Right away I spotted something interesting in the max ride length.
-It seems that we have some outliers with trips of more than 24 hours (1440 min)  After some analysis I decided to leave this data in the dataset.
+It seems that we have some outliers with trips of more than 24 hours (1440 min).
+After some analysis I decided to leave this data in the dataset.
 The starting and ending ride time were in different days, which means that a customer had the bike for more than one day.

 ```{r}
 Ride_time <- sqldf("select month, weekday, member_casual, avg(ride_length) from all_trips